Undergraduate Research Symposium

 SD EPSCoR hosts an annual research symposium to highlight undergraduate research in South Dakota.

 Undergraduate STEM students, faculty and industry experts from institutions across the state will gather in person 8:30 a.m. – 3:30 p.m.
-Thursday, July 28, at Club 71 on the South Dakota State University campus to participate in the 2022 ninth annual SD EPSCoR Undergraduate Research Symposium.
+Tuesday, July 25, at the Best Western PLUS Ramkota Hotel in Sioux Falls to participate in the 2023 tenth annual SD EPSCoR Undergraduate Research Symposium.